jsbyun121/exploring-paths-llm/README.md

 ## Acknowledgments

-This research was conducted under the supervision of Professor 송현오 at Seoul National University's Mechanical Engineering Department.
 The implementation is built upon the RL2 library developed by Chenmien Tan and collaborators.

 **Key Dependencies:**
 - [RL2](https://github.com/ChenmienTan/RL2): Post-training library for LLMs